Baldur von Schirach: Trial and conviction

-Schirach admitted his culpability for his education of the Hitler Youth:I should like to say the following in connection with Hoess' case.
+Schirach claimed he had not known about the extermination camps; however, the trial detailed his involvement in deportations of Jews and his speeches defending his actions.
+During Schirach's cross-examination, Thomas J. Dodd presented documents which had passed through Schirach's office, which showed that tens of thousands of Jews had been sent from Vienna to Riga, and tens of thousands of Jews in Riga had been shot.
+Schirach denied having seen the documents.
+Schirach claimed to have first heard of the exterminations through Colin Ross, in 1944.

+Regarding the accusation of crimes against peace for his leadership of the Hitler Youth, he presented the Hitler Youth as a youth organisation like the Boy Scouts, rather than a paramilitary organisation responsible for war crimes:

 I have educated this generation in faith and loyalty to Hitler.
 The Youth Organization which I built up bore his name.
 I believed that I was serving a leader who would make our people and the youth of our country great and happy and free.
 Millions of young people believed this, together with me, and saw their ultimate ideal in National Socialism.
 Many died for it.
 Before God, before the German nation, and before my German people I alone bear the guilt of having trained our young people for a man whom I for many long years had considered unimpeachable, both as a leader and as the head of the State, of creating for him a generation who saw him as I did.
 The guilt is mine in that I educated the youth of Germany for a man who murdered by the millions.
 I believed in this man, that is all I can say for my excuse and for the characterization of my attitude.
-This is my own-my own personal guilt.
+This is my own—my own personal guilt.
 I was responsible for the youth of the country.
 I was placed in authority over the young people, and the guilt is mine alone.
 The younger generation is guiltless.
 It grew up in an anti-Semitic state, ruled by anti-Semitic laws.
 Our youth was bound by these laws and saw nothing criminal in racial politics.
 But if anti-Semitism and racial laws could lead to an Auschwitz, then Auschwitz must mark the end of racial politics and the death of anti-Semitism.
 Hitler is dead.
 I never betrayed him; I never tried to overthrow him; I remained true to my oath as an officer, a youth leader, and an official.
 I was no blind collaborator of his; neither was I an opportunist.
-I was a convinced National Socialist from my earliest days-as such, I was also an anti-Semite.
+I was a convinced National Socialist from my earliest days—as such, I was also an anti-Semite.
 Hitler's racial policy was a crime which led to disaster for 5,000,000 Jews and for all the Germans.
 The younger generation bears no guilt.
 But he who, after Auschwitz, still clings to racial politics has rendered himself guilty.He claimed that members of the Hitler Youth were innocent of any of the German war crimes: